 3.2 Bowls and Social Committee

 The Bowls and Social Committee is responsible for the bowls activities at the club and meets monthly during the main indoor season.
-Meetiangs are attended by the Club Chairman or nominated Board Representative.
+Meetings are attended by a nominated Board Representative.

 Bowls and Social Committee